madjar/pyramid_persona/README.rst

 persona.secret
     A secret string used to sign cookies.
 Required only if you do not defined another session factory.

-persona.audience
+persona.audiences
     The protocol, domain name, and port of your site, as defined in the `persona documentation`_.
+Can contain more than one value.
 Required.

 persona.login_route
     The login route name.
 Optional, default is 'login'.